CyrelDigang/iSmishU/README.md

 ## Notes

 - **Read the Code Carefully**: Ensure you review the codebase to locate and modify all necessary paths and configuration variables.
-- **Refer to the Documentation**: For a detailed explanation of the system, please read the included `iSmishU Documentation.pdf`.
+- **Refer to the Documentation**: For a detailed explanation of the system and a breakdown of all outputs, please read the included `iSmishU Documentation.pdf`.